 Undergraduate study in Media and Screen Studies

-Learn about your undergraduate study options for Media, Film and Television.
+Learn about your undergraduate study options for Media and Screen Studies.

-What can you study in Media, Film and Television?
+What can you study in Media and Screen Studies?

-As part of a Bachelor of Arts majoring in Media, Film and Television, you can study topics such as:
+As part of a Bachelor of Arts majoring in Media and Screen Studies, you can study topics such as: